-8. With reference to note 43 to the financial statements, the municipality is the defendant in Various lawsuits and pending legal cases from individuals and companies.
-The ultimate Outcome of the matters cannot presently be determined and no provisions for any liability that may result have been made in the financial statements.
+8. With reference to note 43 to the financial statements, the municipality is the defendant in various lawsuits and pending legal cases from individuals and companies.
+The ultimate outcome of the matters cannot presently be determined and no provision for any liability that may result has been made in the financial statements.